TERMS AND CONDITIONS OF SALE

 7. Warranty

-8. Unforeseen circumstances and force majeure events
+8. Unforeseeability and force majeure clauses

-Notwithstanding the provisions of Section 1195 of the Civil Code, in the event of the occurrence of an event beyond the control of the Parties which jeopardizes the economic equilibrium initially agreed upon by the Parties to such an extent as to render the performance of a Party’s obligations damaging to such Party, the Parties agree to negotiate in good faith the amendment of the agreement in order to restore between the economic equilibrium initially agreed upon by the Parties.
-This includes the following events in particular: substantial increase in the price of raw materials, changes in customs duties or taxes, changes in exchange rates, changes in legislation, etc.
+Notwithstanding the provisions of article 1195 of the French Civil Code, in the event of the occurrence of an event outside the control of the Parties compromising the balance of the agreement to the extent of rendering the performance of its obligations prejudicial to one of the Parties, the Parties agree to negotiate in good faith the modification of the agreement in order to re-establish between them the economic balance initially agreed.
+In particular, the following events are covered: a substantial increase in the price of

 8.2 Force majeure